 International Science Policy

-The EU is a key area of action for science policy.
-The aim of Leopoldina is to make the interests of the German scientific community visible in the shaping of European policy.
-The researcher-centred perspective takes centre stage, as do fundamental values such as freedom of research, excellence, integrity and inclusivity.
+The EU is a central arena for science policy.
+The Leopoldina’s aim is to ensure that the interests of the German scientific community are visible in the shaping of European policy.
+At the heart of this is a researcher-centred perspective, alongside core values such as freedom of research, excellence, integrity and inclusiveness.

 European Science Advisors Forum (ESAF)

-International cooperation is indispensable for science, but is caught between geopolitics, security and strategic autonomy.
-As a result, questions of scientific freedom and security are moving more into focus - both in terms of domestic and foreign policy.
+International cooperation is indispensable to science, but is increasingly shaped by geopolitical tensions, security concerns and differing regulatory frameworks.
+As a result, questions of academic freedom, integrity and security are gaining in importance.

 The Leopoldina uses cookies